DevMadhup/Wanderlust-Mega-Project/README.md

 ### Pre-requisites to implement this project:
 #
+> [!Note]
+> This project will be implemented on North California region (us-west-1).

-- <b>Create 1 virtual machine on AWS with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage</b>
+- <b>Create 1 virtual Master machine on AWS with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install jenkins on it.</b>
 #
 - <b id="Jenkins-worker">Setup jenkins worker node</b>
   - Create a new EC2 instance with 2CPU, 8GB of RAM (t2.large) and 29 GB of storage and install java on it
 > [!Important]
-> Create one IAM role with "Administrator access" and attach it to the instance where your pipeline will be executed, For.eg.
-Jenkins Node.
+> Create one IAM role with "Administrator access" and attach it to your jenkins worker node.
 >
   ```bash
   sudo apt update -y